jfcisco/pomodoro-timer/README.txt

+A web application implementation of Francesco Cirillo's productivity technique.

-A Pen created at CodePen.io.
+Originally made as a Pen created at CodePen.io.
 You can find this one at https://codepen.io/highrollersuite/pen/qdzgpE.

- A 25-minute timer.